leungmak/incubator-carbondata/docs/datamap/datamap.md

-## Future requirement
+##  requirement

+1. Need to put DataMapCatalog into DB instead of HDFS files
-1. Need to add interface in DataMapCatalog to retrieve datamap for given main table.
-This operation should be fast leveraging 1)signature of the given table.
+2. Provide an interface for DataMapCatalog to retrieve datamap for given main table.
+This operation should be fast leveraging 1)signature (like hashcode) of the given table.
 2) some ML algorithm like decision tree, etc.
+3. Focus on single table preaggregate advisor.
+Improve advisor capability like adding table size reduction estimation, query latency reduction estimation, by leveraging statistics in CBO
-2. We need to add tenant information or different place for different tenant in the DataMap Catalog, so that we can retrieve datamap for given tenant.
+4. We need to add tenant information or different place for different tenant in the DataMap Catalog, so that we can retrieve datamap for given tenant.

-3. Improve advisor capability like adding table size reduction estimation, query latency reduction estimation, by leveraging statistics in CBO
+5. Extend the Matching capability (depend on customer scenario), like count distinct, more aggregate function, more join support, more complex subquery
+6. Extend the Matching for join (wide table, can benefit BI): should support join rewrite using mv has less join table (mv: F Join D1, D2; query: F Join D1; can work if mv join is lossless)